 Use of Isolated Time-Out and Physical Restraint shall only be used as a means of maintaining a safe and orderly environment for learning, and only to the extent that they are necessary to preserve the safety of students and others.
 Isolated time out and physical restraint shall not be used as a form of punishment.
-The purpose of this Policy is to govern the use of isolated time out and physical restraint in accordance with the requirements of the Illinois School Code.
+District U-46 will only use isolated time out and physical restraint in accordance with the requirements of the Illinois School Code and regulations.
 In addition, physical restraint shall not be used unless the student (1) poses a physical risk to him/herself or others, (2) there is no medical contraindication to its use, and (3) the staff applying the restraint has been trained in its safe application.

+1. Isolated Time-Out/Seclusion

+Isolated time-out is defined as "the involuntary confinement of a student alone in a time out room or other enclosure outside the classroom without a supervising adult in the time out room or enclosure."

+2. Physical Restraint

-- Isolated Time-Out/Seclusion Isolated time-out is defined as "the involuntary confinement of a student alone in a time out room or other enclosure outside the classroom without a supervising adult." - Physical Restraint Physical restraint means holding a student or otherwise restricting his or her movements through the use of specific, planned techniques. - 3.
-Momentary Physical Intervention Physical restraint does not include momentary person-to-person contact, without the use of material or mechanical devices, accomplished with limited force, to (1) prevent a student from completing an act that could result in potential harm to him/herself or others, or damage to property, or (2) remove a disruptive student who is unwilling to leave the area. - 4.
-Mechanical and Chemical Restraint Mechanical or chemical restraints will not be used under any circumstances, and medically prescribed restraint procedures will not be used for purposes of maintaining discipline. - 5.
-Parent or legal guardian notification.
+Physical restraint means holding a student or otherwise restricting his or her movements through the use of specific, planned techniques.

+- 3. Momentary Physical Intervention Physical restraint does not include momentary person-to-person contact, without the use of material or mechanical devices, accomplished with limited force, to (1) prevent a student from completing an act that could result in potential harm to the student or others, or damage to property, or (2) remove a disruptive student who is unwilling to leave the area. - Mechanical and Chemical Restraint Mechanical or chemical restraints will not be used under any circumstances, and medically prescribed restraint procedures will not be used for purposes of maintaining discipline. - 5.
+Parent or guardian notification.

 If one of the above occurred with any student, parent or legal guardian is notified immediately and must be provided notification of the incident in writing within 24 hours.
 A person to person meeting is preferred; phone call discussion will meet this requirement.